BitCANN/bitcann-contracts/README.md

 #### Bid

-The bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
+The Bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
 It updates the `satoshisValue` and the `pkh` in the `nftCommitment`.
-The only condition is that the new Bid amount must be at least 5% higher.
+The only condition is that the new Bid amount must be at least `minBidIncreasePercentage` higher.

 Constructor:
 - `minBidIncreasePercentage`: The minimum percentage increase in the bid amount.